florianhartung/wasm-for-plugin-systems/work/main.typ

   However, Wasm's design is execution environment agnostic, making it an interesting technology for non-web contexts such as avionics, distributed computing or embedded devices.

   // Problem statement, goal
-  This work investigates Wasm as a technology for implementing a secure and fast plugin system with portable plugins compiled from higher level languages such as C, Rust, Python and JavaScript.
+  This work investigates Wasm as a technology for implementing secure and fast plugin systems with portable plugins compiled from higher level languages such as C, Rust, Python and JavaScript.
   The question is whether Wasm can outperform existing plugin system technologies, with a focus on text editor plugin systems.

   // Methods